billymedia/WP-AI-Explainer/readme.txt

 = Do I need an API key? =

-Yes, you need an API key from either OpenAI or Claude (Anthropic) to use this plugin.
-You can choose your preferred provider in the settings.
+Yes, you need an API key from either OpenAI or Claude to make this work.
+You can pick whichever one you prefer in the settings.

 = How much does it cost to use? =

-The plugin itself is free.
-You only pay for API usage from your chosen provider (OpenAI or Claude) based on your usage volume.
-The plugin includes intelligent caching and rate limiting to minimise costs.
+The plugin is free, but you pay for API usage from OpenAI or Claude based on how much it gets used.
+The plugin has caching and rate limiting built in to keep costs reasonable.

 = Will this slow down my website? =

-No, the plugin is designed for minimal performance impact.
-Scripts load asynchronously and only when needed.
-Target is <100ms added to page load time.
+No, it's built to be lightweight.
+Scripts only load when they're needed and the goal is to add less than 100ms to your page load time.

 = Does it work with my theme? =

-Yes, the plugin is designed to work with any WordPress theme.
-It uses CSS namespacing to prevent conflicts.
+Yes, it should work with any WordPress theme.
+The CSS is designed to not interfere with your theme's styling.

 = Is it accessible? =

-Yes, the plugin is WCAG 2.1 AA compliant with full keyboard navigation and screen reader support.
+Yes, it's built with accessibility in mind - keyboard navigation and screen readers work properly.

 = Can I customise the appearance? =

-Yes, the comprehensive admin panel includes options to customise tooltip colours (background, text, and footer text), positioning, styling, custom prompts, disclaimers, and provider attribution to match your site perfectly.
+Absolutely.
+You can change colours, positioning, prompts, disclaimers - pretty much everything to match your site.

 = What about privacy and GDPR? =

-The plugin is designed with privacy in mind and includes comprehensive GDPR compliance features.
-Selected text is sent to your chosen AI provider for processing but is not stored permanently by the plugin.
+It's built with privacy in mind and follows GDPR requirements.
+The selected text gets sent to your AI provider but isn't stored anywhere permanently.

 = Can I limit usage? =

-Yes, built-in rate limiting prevents abuse.
-You can configure different limits for logged-in and anonymous users.
+Yes, there's built-in rate limiting to prevent people from going crazy with requests.
+You can set different limits for logged-in users versus visitors.

 = Does it work on mobile? =

-Yes, the plugin is fully responsive and touch-friendly on all mobile devices.
+Yes, it works great on phones and tablets with touch-friendly controls.

 = What if the API is down? =

-The plugin includes robust error handling and will show user-friendly messages if the API is unavailable.
-With multi-provider support, you can also switch providers if needed.
+If the API goes down, it'll show friendly error messages instead of breaking.
+Since it supports multiple providers, you can switch if one's having issues.

 = Can I use this plugin on a multisite installation? =

-Yes, the plugin supports WordPress multisite installations.
-Each site can have its own API keys and settings.
+Yes, it works fine on multisite.
+Each site gets its own API keys and settings.

 = Does this plugin work with caching plugins? =

-Yes, the plugin is designed to work with popular caching plugins.
-It includes its own intelligent caching system for API responses to improve performance.
+Yes, it plays nicely with caching plugins.
+It also has its own caching system for API responses to make things faster.

 = Will this plugin slow down my website? =

-No, the plugin is designed for minimal performance impact.
-Scripts only load when needed, and the target is less than 100ms added to page load time.
+No, it's built to be lightweight.
+Scripts only load when needed and it aims to add less than 100ms to page load time.

 = Can I disable the plugin for certain user roles? =

-Yes, you can configure user permissions and rate limits in the Advanced settings.
-You can also disable the feature entirely for anonymous users.
+Yes, you can set different permissions and rate limits in the Advanced settings.
+You can even turn it off completely for visitors if you want.

 = Is this plugin compatible with page builders? =

-Yes, the plugin works with popular page builders like Elementor, Gutenberg, and others.
-It uses CSS selectors to target content areas.
+Yes, it works with page builders like Elementor, Gutenberg, and others.
+It uses CSS selectors to find the right content areas.

 = Can I translate this plugin? =

-Yes, the plugin is fully internationalized and ready for translation.
-The tooltip interface is already localized in 7 languages (English US/UK, Spanish, German, French, Hindi, Chinese), and you can contribute additional translations or create your own using WordPress translation tools.
+Yes, it's ready for translation and the interface already works in 7 languages (English US/UK, Spanish, German, French, Hindi, Chinese).
+You can add more languages using WordPress translation tools.

 == Screenshots ==